-Heart-worm is a parasitic disease that can affect any dog regardless of age, sex or habitat.
-It is found in virtually in the southern parts of Canada all of the United States.
-Heart-worm is spread by mosquitoes, and tends to have a higher incidence in areas heavily populated by mosquitoes.
-Dogs are considered the most common host for heart-worms, however heart-worms may also infect more than thirty animals species (including coyotes, foxes, wolves, domestic cats, ferrets) and even humans.
+Heartworm is a parasitic disease that can affect any dog regardless of age, sex or habitat.
+It is found in the southern parts of Canada and all of the United States.
+Heartworm is spread by mosquitoes and tends to have a higher incidence in areas heavily populated by mosquitoes.
+Dogs are considered the most common host for heartworms.
+However, heartworms may also infect more than thirty animal species (including coyotes, foxes, wolves, domestic cats, ferrets) and even humans.

 What are heartworms?